backstage/backstage/REVIEWING.md

 ### Reviewing Changeset Content

-Each changeset should be written in a way that describes the impact of the change for the end user of each package.
-The changesets end up in the changelog of each package, for example [@backstage/core-plugin-api](./packages/core-plugin-api/CHANGELOG.md).
+Each changeset should be written in a way that describes the impact of the change for the users of each package.
+The contents of the changesets will end up in the changelog of each package, for example [@backstage/core-plugin-api](./packages/core-plugin-api/CHANGELOG.md).
 The changelogs are intended to provide both a summary of the new features as well as guidance in the case of breaking changes or deprecations.

 Some things that changeset should NOT contain are:

-- Internal architecture details - these are generally not interesting to end users, focus on the impact towards end users instead.
+- Internal architecture details - these are generally not interesting to users, focus on the impact towards users of the package instead.
 - Information related to a different package.
 - A large amount of content, consider for example a separate migration guide instead, either in the package README or [./docs/](./docs/), and then link to that instead.
 - Documentation - changesets can describe new features, but it should not be relied on for documenting them.
 Documentation should either be placed in [TSDoc](https://tsdoc.org) comments, package README, or [./docs/](./docs/).

 ### When is a changeset needed?

 In general our changeset feedback bot will take care of informing whether a changeset is needed or not, but there are some edge cases.
-Whether a changeset is needed depends mostly on what files have been changed, but sometimes also
+Whether a changeset is needed depends mostly on what files have been changed, but sometimes also on the kind of change that has been made.

 Changes that do NOT need a new changeset:

 - Changes to any test, storybook, or other local development files, for example, `MyComponent.test.tsx`, `MyComponent.stories.tsx, `**mocks**/MyMock.ts`, `.eslintrc.js`, `setupTests.ts`, or `api-report.md`.
 Explained differently, it is only files that affect the published package that need changesets, such as source files and additional resources like `package.json`, `README.md`, `config.d.ts`, etc.
-- When tweaking a change that has not yet been released, you can rely on and potentially modify the existing changeset.
+- When tweaking a change that has not yet been released, you can rely on and potentially modify the existing changeset instead.
 - Changes that do not belong to a published packages, either because it's not a package at all, such as `docs/`, or because the package is private, such as `packages/app`.
-- Changes that do not end up having an effect on the published package can be skipped, such as whitespace fixes or code formatting changes.
-It is also alright to include a short changeset for these kind of changes too.
+- Changes that do not end up having an effect on the published package, such as whitespace fixes or code formatting changes.
+Although it's also fine to have a short changeset for these kind of changes too.

 ### Changeset Example